 Do you understand the difference between speed and velocity or current and voltage?
 What about the difference between area and volume or momentum and force?
 Or the difference between pitch and volume or displacement and distance?

-These are words that are used interchangeably in colloquial speech, but they have a very specific meaning in physics.
+These words are used interchangeably in colloquial speech, but they have a specific meaning in physics.
 These are just examples, but you can get into a lot of trouble if you don’t know exactly what these mean.
 While physics is a math-heavy discipline, you need to be able to accurately describe the problem before you can solve it.

 Be able to describe things in your own words